migzpogi/charcoal/zsh/zsh.md

 ### Why I like zsh
 * Intelligent tab autocompletion
 * Syntax highlighting
-* Support for plug-ins and themes
+* Support for plugins and themes

 ### Installation and initial set up
 ```